mlr-archive/old-website/_source/2015-07-28-Visualisation-of-predictions.Rmd

 author: jakob
 ---

-In our second post we want to shortly introduce you to the great visualisation possibilites of `mlr`.
+In our second post we want to shortly introduce you to the great visualization possibilities of `mlr`.
 Within the last months a lot of work has been put into that field.
 This post is not a [tutorial](http://mlr-org.github.io/mlr-tutorial/) but more a demonstration of how little code you have write with `mlr` to get some nice plots showing the prediction areas of different learners.